Plenyx/PlenBotLogUploader/remote-server/README.md

-# How to create your own remote ping server
+# How to configure your own REST server to use with PlenBotLogUploader

 ## General rules
 * your server must respond in JSON with utf-8 encoding